Gmail as a Single Page Application

 It is one of the most popular frameworks that is used for building a single-page application.
 Angular JS holds a large amount of built-in functionality, which makes it possible for the developers to develop a SPA for every task they are working on.
 The developers prefer angular JS as lesser coding is required, and the applications can be easily maintained and scaled as per the needs of the business.

 Backbone is a legacy SPA framework, which has less than 800 lines of code.
-Backbone remains to be a favourite amongst the developers because of the flexibility that is provided by its Model-View-Controller (MVC).
+Backbone remains to be a favorite amongst the developers because of the flexibility that is provided by its Model-View-Controller (MVC).
 The MVC pattern supports a wide range of collections that allows the developers in a varied program architecture.

 React is a framework that is used to build social media like- Facebook and Instagram.
 React has a powerful library that helps in simplifying the building of applications, including a SPA.
 This framework has a strong code in the form of components to build large-scale applications that function well in high resources or constrained environments.